Jiang-JC/2D-KSE-RL/README.md

-Fixed points th}at have been obtained with the aid of DRL in the JFNK method.
+Fixed points list have been obtained with the aid of DRL in the JFNK method.
 For conciseness, we tabulate only the absolute value of the first three complex-valued Fourier coefficients $\widehat\{e\}_1$

 $\widehat\{e\}_\{\(1,1\)\}$,